calebcapoccia/faleproxy/README.md

    - Select the repository and click "Import"

 3. **Configure the project**:
-   - The default settings should work automatically due to the `vercel.json` configuration
+   - The default settings will work automatically due to the `vercel.json` configuration
    - No environment variables are required for basic functionality

 4. **Deploy**: